Coastal drives, castle visits, seaside shrines and ocean views

 Udo-jingu Shrine is perhaps Miyazaki's most spectacular seaside shrine.
 One of only a very few shrines built inside a cave in Japan, this shrine has amazing views of the water below.

 As you leave the shrine, there is a large rock on the shore into which people throw stones for good luck.
-Make sure you buy some little stones and throw them into the hole below (with your wrong hand).
+Make sure you buy some little stones and throw them into the hole below (men with their left hand, women with their right).
 If they go in, your wishes will come true.
 This is a lot harder than it sounds!

 Replica Moai statues and sweeping ocean views